nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_interaction_read.md

 Systems that interaction with the SSP MUST meet the secure connection requirements of the SSP.

-Consumer systems will ensure that users are authenticated and authorised, using an appropriate access control mechanism, before retrieving records and documents.
+Consumer systems SHALL ensure that users are authenticated and authorised, using an appropriate access control mechanism, before retrieving records and documents.
 HTTP(S) requests to the SSP for retrieving records and documents will include an access token (JWT) which can be used in Provider systems for auditing purposes.
 Providers are not required to perform any further authentication or authorisation.

 Further detail can be found on the [Authentication &amp; Authorisation](integration_authentication_authorisation.html) page.